 We offer diverse clinical and didactic experience intended to stimulate our trainees to go beyond the facts of what is known in pain management to inquiry of what is yet to be known.
 Fellows are exposed to the full range of pain treatments from interventional to medical, benign to cancer, and from a medical model to behavioral rehabilitation.
 Broad ranges of interventional procedures are performed each day including neurolytic techniques and implantable devices such as spinal pumps and stimulators.
 Training experiences are substantially integrated with didactic and interactive teaching sessions focused toward understanding basic foundations of pain management.
 Additional off-site experiences are offered to supplement the fellows' experiences including participation in a national cadaver course on implantable devices.

-The UC Davis Pain Medicine fellowship will participate in the National Resident Matching Program.Get additional information at this link.
+The UC Davis Division of Pain Medicine Fellowship participates in the National Resident Matching Program (NRMP) and uses ERAS for our August start fellowship positions.Get additional information at this link.

 Pain Medicine Fellowship